Transformative Indigenous Procurement Strategy: dialogue with Indigenous partners

 - identify areas where Indigenous businesses can develop capacity to provide goods and services needed by federal departments and agencies

-- gather information for the foundation for a co-developed Transformative Indigenous Procurement Strategy which supports economic reconciliation
+- gather information and build the foundation for a co-developed Transformative Indigenous Procurement Strategy which supports economic reconciliation

 Who

-The Government of Canada is seeking the views of the following parties :
+The Government of Canada sought the views of key stakeholders, for example:

 - representatives of National Indigenous Organizations